JohnSundell/JSAutoEncodedObject/README.md

 }
 ```

 #### 4. Done!
-You can now encode or decode your class and let JSAutoEncodedObject take care of the rest
+You can now encode or decode instaces of your class and let JSAutoEncodedObject take care of the rest

 ```objective-c
 NSData *data = [NSKeyedArchiver archivedDataWithRootObject:myClassInstance];